sarahbonnin/CRG_RIntroduction/exercise8.md

 ```

-Create a smaller data frame df3 that contains only the Patient and not the Doctor information, using grep
+Using grep: create a smaller data frame df3 that contains only the Patient but NOT the Doctor information.

 <details>
 <summary>